AOSC-Tracking/bigsh0t/README.md

  * **Yaw / Pitch / Roll: Smoothing**: The number of frames to use to smooth out the shakes.
 The higher the value, the slower the camera will follow any intended motion.

- * **Yaw / Pitch / Roll: Time Bias**: Shift the frames used to smooth out the shakes relative to the stabilizaed frame.
+ * **Yaw / Pitch / Roll: Time Bias**: Shift the frames used to smooth out the shakes relative to the stabilized frame.
 A value less than zero will give more weight to past frames, and the camera will seem to lag behind intended movement.
 A value greater than zero will give more weight to future frames, and the camera will appear to move ahead of the intended camera movement.
 A value of zero should make the camera follow the intended path.